Shopify/shopify-api-js/docs/usage/session-storage.md

    // sessionCopy is an identical copy of the callbackResponse.session instance
    ```

    Now that the app has a JavaScript object containing the data of a `Session`, it can convert the data into whatever means necessary to store it in the apps preferred storage mechanism.
-Again, the developer is free to explore various implementations of session storage in the [`shopify-app-express` package](https://github.com/Shopify/shopify-app-express/tree/main/session-storage).
+Various implementations of session storage can be found in the [`shopify-app-js` repo](https://github.com/Shopify/shopify-app-js/tree/main/packages).

    The `Session` class also includes an instance method called `.toPropertyArray` that returns an array of key-value pairs, e.g.,